 Lanez also mentions singers Kehlani and Jojo on the album.
 Both women removed his features from their songs for the deluxe versions of their respective albums following Megan’s Instagram Live.
 “Cause when I’m scrollin’ through this Spotify playlist / See me my name both in y’all top five pages / It just feels a little unsincere, hmm?” he says in “Comeback.”

-After receiving backlash for dropping an album denying violence against a Black woman as the Black community was reeling from the verdict made in the Breonna Taylor case September 24, Lanez said he chose to drop the album on September 25 because it was his mother’s birthday and the day she died.
+After receiving backlash for dropping an album denying violence against a Black woman as the Black community was reeling from the grand jury decision made in the Breonna Taylor case on September 23, 2020, Lanez said he chose to drop the album on September 25, 2020, because it was his mother’s birthday and the day she died.

 After the felony charges against Lanez were announced, Lewis told Vulture: “The ‘victim’ doesn’t appear to be seriously injured, since I saw her on Saturday Night Live last week.”